Setting goals based on your dreams can help you face challenges and make changes in your life and career. Learn how to set SMART goals.

 I want to own my own home…

 I want to complete my R.N. degree…

-- You’ll have the patience to explain to your family why you’re staying late—again—at your job placement.
-An experienced co–worker is coaching you on the latest accounting software.
+- Get an experienced co–worker to coach you on the latest accounting software.
 This skill is vital to your vision of running your own bookkeeping business someday.

 Making your dreams a reality starts when you set attainable goals and create a plan to reach them.
 Follow these suggestions for setting SMART Goals.

 The Chinese philosopher Lao-tzu said the journey of a thousand miles begins with a single step.
 When you understand this, you can set goals and not feel overwhelmed by how far you have to go to reach them.
 Here’s how it works.

 When your goals arise from your dreams, they're the right goals for you.
 They're connected to what you need and desire.
 Setting goals based on your dreams will give you the strength and energy you'll need to face challenges and move toward change in your life.
 For example: